davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 ## Build

+This stack should take less than 2 minutes to deploy.

 * Select `Create Stack` -> `Upload a template to Amazon S3` and select the template from this lab

 * Enter a name for the stack like `ec2-ssh-lab`